-The Statement of Comprehensive Income for the year is set out on page 10.
-The Company made a profit before tax of \pounds 12.1m in the current year, compared to a profit before tax of \pounds 15.8m for the year ended 30 September 2021.
+The statement of comprehensive income for the year is set out on page 11.
+The Company made a loss before tax of £5.8m in the current year, compared to a profit before tax of £12.1m for the year ended 30 September 2022.

-The Company's net interest income decreased by £3.3m to £12.3m, when compared with the year ended 30 September 2021.
-The decrease is as a result of a higher funding costs in the current period and a reduction in average loans and advances to customers year on year.
+The Company's net interest income decreased by £17.4m to an expense of £5.1m, when compared with the year ended 30 September 2022.
+The decrease is as a result of a higher intra group funding costs in the current period and a reduction in average loans and advances to customers year on year.
 Contributing to the reduction in average loans was the sale of mortgages to CB PLC.
+Going forward, funding costs are to be more closely aligned with interest income which is expected to result in the Company returning to profitability.

-Other operating expenses increased by £0.4m in the year ended 30 September 2022, primarily driven by a higher release of impairment provisions in the prior year following changes to the weighted economic scenarios and post model adjustments applied by the Group.
-Related entity recharges for administrative expenses reduced by £0.5m in the current period due to the reducing mortgage portfolio and cost efficiencies.
+Other operating expenses increased by £0.4m in the year ended 30 September 2023, primarily driven by a higher release of impairment provisions in the prior year following changes to the weighted economic scenarios and post model adjustments applied by the Group.
+Related entity recharges for administrative expenses reduced by £0.4m in the current period due to the reducing mortgage portfolio and cost efficiencies.

-The Company's Balance Sheet for the year is set out on page 11.
-The Company's total assets decreased by £65.4m and liabilities decreased by £45.5m as at 30 September 2022 when compared to total assets and liabilities at 30 September 2021.
-The decrease in total assets is driven by redemptions and the sale of mortgages to CB PLC of £21.6m, partly offset by new loan completions.
-The decrease in total liabilities was driven by a £45.4m decrease in the overdraft with CB PLC, which reflects the Company's decreased funding requirements for mortgage loans.
+The Company's balance sheet for the year is set out on page 12.
+The Company's total assets decreased by £158m and liabilities decreased by £143m as at 30 September 2023 when compared to total assets and liabilities at 30 September 2022.
+The decrease in total assets is driven by redemptions and the sale of mortgages to CB PLC, partly offset by new loan completions.
+The decrease in total liabilities was driven by a £138m decrease in the overdraft with CB PLC, which reflects the Company's decreased funding requirements for mortgage loans.